riscv/configuration-structure/example.md

 In general, all information is in a section named for the task group that defines that information.
 Additionally there may be groups of harts, since those cut across task groups.
-Hart groups may be at top level, or inside a task group section.

-I didn't include extensions like D, F, Zfinx.
-Those should be in their own sections, defined by their own task groups.

 This lists one giant structure, but the structure does not have to be all together.
 A debug section could be in the Debug Module.
 A fast interrupt